arielchen07/City-Builder/README.md

  Keep this section brief, a maximum of 2-3 lines.
 You would want to read through this [article](https://www.geeksforgeeks.org/coding-standards-and-guidelines/) to get more context about what this section is for before attempting to answer.
   * These are 2 optional resources that you might want to go through: [article with High level explanation](https://blog.codacy.com/coding-standards-what-are-they-and-why-do-you-need-them/) and [this article with Detailed Explanation](https://google.github.io/styleguide/)

-The web game (mainly done in Unity) will follow [C# Google style guide] (https://google.github.io/styleguide/csharp-style.html)​
+The web game (mainly done in Unity) will follow [Google C# Style Guide](https://google.github.io/styleguide/csharp-style.html).
+The mobile app will follow ​[Google JavaScript Style Guide](https://google.github.io/styleguide/jsguide.html).

  ## Licenses
 ​